42nd Street (Manhattan): Subway

 A fifth station extended over 42nd Street as a western spur from the Third Avenue Line to Grand Central Depot, later Grand Central Station, and finally Grand Central Terminal.

 Bus

 MTA Regional Bus Operations's M42 bus runs the length of 42nd Street between the Circle Line Sightseeing Cruises ferry terminal on the Hudson River and the headquarters of the United Nations on the East River.
-Its predecessor, the 42nd Street Crosstown Line streetcar, had used 42nd Street.
+Westbound service originates at First Avenue.
+Its predecessor, the 42nd Street Crosstown Line streetcar, had used 42nd Street until 1946.
 In 2019, bus lanes were installed along the length of the street.
+There have also been proposals for light rail on 42nd Street over the years, such as in 2005.